HrantDinkFoundation/hate-speech-detection/Models/README.md

-**This repositry contains different models:**

-1- Hate speech Classification model (2-class, 4-class, 6-class)

-2- Hate Speech strength model (predict strength of hate in the scale of [0-10])

-3- Target prediction model (4-class)

-4- Group prediction model (11-class)

-5- Span Detection
+## Notebooks

+This repository contains implementations and training scripts for several models:

+1. **Hate Speech Classification Models**
+   - Binary (2-class)
+   - Multi-class (4-class, 6-class)

+2. **Hate Speech Strength Model**
+   - Predicts the intensity of hate on a scale from 0 to 10

+3. **Target Prediction Model**
+   - 4-class classification of the target of hate speech

+4. **Group Prediction Model**
+   - 11-class classification of the group targeted

+5. **Span Detection Model**
+   - Identifies and labels hateful spans within text